When it comes to money and improving your finances, where do you start?

 By creating and following a budget, you know where your money is going and have more control over it.

-When you choose to go with free templates, you save time by not having to build a complete budget from scratch.
+When you choose to go with free templates instead, you save time by not having to build a complete budget from scratch.

-And with so many options out there, you are guaranteed to find the right budget template for you, whether it be a digital one or an excel spreadsheet template.
+And with so many options out there, you are guaranteed to find the right budget template for you, whether it be a digital budget template or a spreadsheet template.

 The bad news though is when you first start out searching for free budgets templates, you might become overwhelmed at the sheer number of choices.